 Your Consumer Credit Rights

-Know your privacy rights to avoid fraudulent practices
+Know your consumer credit rights to avoid fraudulent practices

-When you’re facing debt and need relief, it can sometimes feel like the entire world is against you.
-Don’t worry, you do have rights as a consumer and there are government agencies and laws put in place to make sure your rights are protected.
-Knowing your rights will protect you from unethical practices and help get your life back on track.
+When you’re facing debt and need relief, it can sometimes feel like the credit card companies are against you.
+There are government agencies and laws put in place to make sure your rights are protected.
+Of course, knowing your rights will protect you from unethical practices and help get your life back on track.

-If you feel like you are facing your debt problems alone, give one of our credit counsellors a call at 1-888-294-3130 to help you alleviate your stress.
+Give one of our credit counsellors a call at 1-888-294-3130.
 A trained credit counsellor can negotiate with your creditors and collectors on your behalf.
-If you prefer to inquire online, we invite you to fill out a Free Debt Analysis and a counsellor will contact you soon.

 The Bank Act